MicrosoftDocs/dynamics-365-project-operations/articles/proforma-invoicing/billing-hub.md

 The end-to-end process of invoice creation in Microsoft Dynamics 365 Project Operations is cumbersome, because it involves multiple clicks and navigation between different forms and views.

 The **Billing hub experience** aims to provide a rich, consolidated view of contracts, contract lines, related actuals, and key invoicing insights **before invoice creation**, to help accountants and billing users **quickly** and **efficiently** create proforma invoices.
-By using the platform's out-of-box nested grid functionality, users can complete invoice creation from a single unified view and through a single click.
+Using the platform's out-of-box nested grid functionality, users can complete invoice creation from a single unified view and through a single click.
 Because users don't have to move between forms or views to validate data, the processing of invoices is faster.

 ## Create new invoices